 - 1. Plaintiff brings this class action against Defendant for its failure to properly secure and safeguard sensitive information of its customers. - 2.
-Defendant is a precious metal refiner company. - 3.
-Plaintiff's and Class Members' sensitive personal information-which they entrusted to Defendant on the mutual understanding that Defendant would protect it against disclosure-was targeted, compromised and unlawfully accessed due to the Data Breach.

-- 4. Defendant collected and maintained certain personally identifiable information and protected health information of Plaintiff and the putative Class Members (defined below), who are (or were) customers at Defendant. - 5.
-The PII compromised in the Data Breach included Plaintiff's and Class Members' full names, government issued identifications, and Social Security numbers ("personally identifiable information" or "PII"). - 6.
+Defendant provides RV camping services and campgrounds to its customers. - 3.
+Plaintiff's and Class Members' sensitive personal information-which they entrusted to Defendant on the mutual understanding that Defendant would protect it against disclosure-was targeted, compromised and unlawfully accessed due to the Data Breach. - 4.
+Defendant collected and maintained certain personally identifiable information of Plaintiff and the putative Class Members (defined below), who are (or were) customers at Defendant. - 5.
+The PII compromised in the Data Breach included Plaintiff's and Class Members' full names, addresses, dates of birth, financial account numbers, and Social Security numbers ("personally identifiable information" or "PII"). - 6.
 The PII compromised in the Data Breach was exfiltrated by cyber-criminals and remains in the hands of those cyber-criminals who target PII for its value to identity thieves. - 7.
-As a result of the Data Breach, Plaintiff and approximately 13,000 Class Members, suffered concrete injuries in fact including, but not limited to: (i) invasion of privacy; (ii) theft of their PII; (iii) lost or diminished value of PII; (iv) uncompensated lost time and opportunity costs associated with attempting to mitigate the actual consequences of the Data Breach; (v) loss of benefit of the bargain; (vi) lost opportunity costs associated with attempting to mitigate the actual consequences of the Data Breach; (vii) actual misuse of the compromised data consisting of an increase in spam calls, texts, and/or emails; (viii) nominal damages; and (ix) the continued and certainly increased risk to their PII, which: (a) remains unencrypted and available for unauthorized third parties to access and abuse; and (b) remains backed up in Defendant's possession and is subject to further unauthorized disclosures so long as Defendant fails to undertake appropriate and adequate measures to protect the PII. - 8.
-The Data Breach was a direct result of Defendant's failure to implement adequate and reasonable cyber-security procedures and protocols necessary to protect consumers' PII from a foreseeable and preventable cyber-attack.
+As a result of the Data Breach, Plaintiff and Class Members suffered concrete injuries in fact including, but not limited to: (i) invasion of privacy; (ii) theft of their PII; (iii) lost or diminished value of PII; (iv) lost time and opportunity costs associated with attempting to mitigate the actual consequences of the Data Breach; (v) loss of benefit of the bargain; (vi) lost opportunity costs associated with attempting to mitigate the actual consequences of the Data Breach; (vii) nominal damages; and (viii) the continued and certainly increased risk to their PII, which: (a) remains unencrypted and available for unauthorized third parties to access and abuse; and (b) remains backed up in Defendant's possession and is subject to further unauthorized disclosures so long as Defendant fails to undertake appropriate and adequate measures to protect the PII.